medic/cht-docs/content/en/apps/tutorials/application-settings.md

 ## Required Resources

-You should have a functioning CHT instance and have medic-conf installed locally. {{< see-also page="apps/tutorials/local-setup" title="How to set up a CHT local configuration environment" >}}
+You should have a functioning CHT instance and have cht-conf installed locally. {{< see-also page="apps/tutorials/local-setup" title="How to set up a CHT local configuration environment" >}}

 ## Implementation Steps